DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 ####Variable Heirarchy####

-**1) uScenter** - Defines the center position of the servo, based on where we want piccolo think the center is.
+1.**uScenter** - Defines the center position of the servo, based on where we want piccolo think the center is.
 Normally this would be mid-way between the minimum and maximum rotation of the servo.  *Default is 1551uS*
 **bedSize** - We define what we want the bed size to be.
 The default is 50mm, which is a conservative size that should fit within the range of most DS929-MG servos.
 **uSdeg** - We specify the change in uS per degree of rotation for the servo.
 This can be calibrated as in 5).
 Default is 9.7 us/deg.
 **gearSize** - We specify the gear pitch diameter based on the actual pinion gear dimensions.
 Default is 35.23mm.

-**2)**  The gear pitch diameter and the change in uS per degree are used to calculate the change in uS per mm of motion:
+2. The gear pitch diameter and the change in uS per degree are used to calculate the change in uS per mm of motion:
 `uSmm = uSdeg/((PI/360)*gearSize)`

-**3)**  The uS range is found by multiplying the bed size by the uS/mm:
+3. The uS range is found by multiplying the bed size by the uS/mm:
 `uSrange = bedSize * uSmm`

-**4)**  The uS minimum and maximums are found by using the uS range and center:
+4. The uS minimum and maximums are found by using the uS range and center:
 `uSmin = uScenter - (uSrange/2)`
 `uSmax = uScenter + (uSrange/2)`

-**5)** uSdeg can be calibrated by drawing a target dimension and measuring the actual output:
-    uSdeg  = ((target*uSmm)/actual) * (PI/360)*gearSize
+5. uSdeg can be calibrated by drawing a target dimension and measuring the actual output: uSdeg  = ((target*uSmm)/actual) * (PI/360)*gearSize

 ####Setup, Configuration & Motion####